nikitavoloboev/data/unix/my-file-system.md

 I then filter contents of the folder with [this workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true).

-## ~/src/forks
-Forked by me repos that I want to keep working on, are kept inside `forks` folder.

 ## ~/src/orgs
-Inside this folder I keep all the open source orgs I am working on.
+Inside this folder I keep all the organizations I am working on.

 ```Bash
 ~/src/orgs